Pipe Major – Brian Urkosky

 Hector Macdonald is a well-known piper who has been involved in the pipe band community from a young age.
 He was first exposed to the music of Scotland by his parents, and received instruction from Terry Cleland, Bill Livingstone, and George Campbell.
 Hector was a successful Open class soloist and is now an adjudicator at the various Highland Games in Ontario.
 He spent many years playing in Grade 1 bands, competing in North America and Scotland.
 He also spent a fascinating year playing bagpipes while living and working in Japan and travelling throughout the Far East.
 He brings intense passion for the music and a deep knowledge of the instrument, and wants to pass on that knowledge to the next generation of pipers.

 Hector is a Police Officer with the Toronto Police Service.
 He is married to Denise, a Highland Dance adjudicator.
 Hector is the proud father of Malcolm and Alexander, who both play the pipes.
 Malcolm is an alum of the RRMPB and Alexander is a current member of the band.

 Jeff Redford — Piping Mentor

-PM Brian Urkosky asked Jeff to assist the RRMPB as a mentor in teaching the young pipers.
-Jeff’s knowledge, experience and patient approach has been a valuable addition to the mentoring team.
+PM Brian Urkosky sought Jeff out to assist the RRMPB as a mentor in teaching the young pipers.
+Jeff’s knowledge, experience, and most importantly, his patient approach, are a valuable addition to the mentoring team.

 Photos provided by Stuart Lowe Photography and Calvin Gordon